jgraham91/Final-Project-Tableau/README.md

 ![dashboard](images/dashboard.png)

 ## Challenges
 The main challenge of the project was getting proficient with Tableau's interface and learning the extent of it's functionality.
-After a full weekend of Tableau use, tinkering with all the different graphs so I could better understand my dataset I improved greatly.
+After a full weekend of tinkering in Tableau use I understood my dataset and the strength of Tableau as a data visualization tool.

 ## Future Goals
 The next step for the project would be to extend the analysis to compare the death rates of different countries in a meaningful way.